-Training Roma as cultural mediators was a successful project in Ireland100.
+Training Roma as cultural mediators was a successful project in Ireland.
 The Roma cultural mediator initiative put in practice innovative cultural mediation services for asylum seekers and refugees.
 Cultural mediators were trained to act as a communication link between service providers and ethnic minority communities in order to facilitate their access to services (health, social, education and probation).
 The Roma Cultural Mediation Project trained two Roma - one man and one woman - to train other members of their community to become cultural mediators.
 They have completed a customised thirteen-week training programme in cultural mediation which was specially designed to respond to the needs of the Roma people in Ireland.
 The course has taken a flexible approach which evolved and developed as it went along.
 Participants were able to provide inputs to the design of the first phase of the programme and be actively involved in identifying training needs.
 In this way, the training programme is a pilot project which is being developed and improved as it goes along through the feedback, input and observations of its participants.
-The project has been considered a best practice under the EQUAL initiative in the Asylum Seekers category101.
+The project has been considered a best practice under the EQUAL initiative in the Asylum Seekers category.

-Training for specific groups: women, young people and long term unemployed been implemented.
+Training for specific groups: women, young people and long term unemployed

+In Spain, Finland and Slovakia specific training programmes for women and young people of Roma origins have been implemented.
 Austria, Czech Republic, Finland, Greece, Hungary, Ireland and Slovakia have developed training initiatives for one or more of these target groups under the EQUAL.